 This Şakşuka recipe is best eaten freshly made and cold – but it is so difficult to leave it alone and let it cool once you have combined all the perfectly matched ingredients.

 Turkish şakşuka is a popular meze dish and is yet another example of the love and the prevalence of the aubergine in Turkish cuisine.

 It features in our list of some of the best Turkish aubergine recipes.

 It’s a perfect addition to the Turkish breakfast table.
-It’s a perfect side dish to grilled meats and snacks such as pide (we say this because one of our favourite pide places used to always give us a complimentary serving).
+It’s a perfect side dish to grilled meats and snacks such as lahmacun and pide (we say this because one of our favourite pide places used to always give us a complimentary serving).

 What Is Turkish Şakşuka Not?

 It’s not the Middle Eastern shakshouka dish you might well be more familiar with.

 Turkish Şakşuka Recipe – Ingredients